runo-clarion/ReMindMe/README.md

 Converts detected intent into a **timed reminder**, intelligently suggesting scheduling based on temporal clues (*“tomorrow”*, *“later today”*, *“next week”*).

 ### Cross-Platform Compatibility
-Designed to integrate seamlessly with the messaging platforms where modern life happens — initially targeting **WhatsApp**, **Telegram**, and **SMS**.
+Designed to integrate seamlessly with the messaging platforms where modern life happens, initially targeting **WhatsApp**, **Telegram**, and **SMS**.

 ### Privacy-Focused Design
 Prioritizes user trust.
 All message processing is performed in real time and anonymized.
-No chat content is stored permanently — only structured reminder data (*task, time, recipient*) is retained in the database.
+No chat content is stored permanently, only structured reminder data (*task, time, recipient*) is retained in the database.

----

 ## Technologies Used